Capabilities

 Dedicated inventory managed under agreed ownership, billing, and reconciliation terms.

-JIT delivery
+JIT delivery & logistics

 Planned inventory, processing, and transportation aligned to production releases.